Loan solutions for a bad credit score

-Am I guaranteed to be accepted for a loan?
+Am I guaranteed to be accepted for an unsecured loan?

 Being accepted and then ultimately approved for a loan can never be guaranteed.
 Each lender has their own set of criteria which you will have to match.
 Even then before they make a decision on whether or not to approve your loan they will undergo final checks of your personal circumstances, income and credit history.

 Will applying affect my credit score?

 Not when you search onChoose Wisely.
 Choose Wisely is a free to use price comparison site and by using the Choose Wisely loan search you will be able compare suitable lenders for your circumstance that have already accepted your application in principle without undergoing a hard credit check.
 If you decide to continue to a lender’s website and submit a full application you will be credit checked.

 Get the only credit report that checks data from Equifax, Experian, TransUnion and Crediva.

 Try it FREE for 30 days, then £14.99 per month - cancel anytime online

 If approved how long will it take to get the money in my bank?

 This depends on who you bank with and the lender you’ve applied with; some lenders advertise payout times as quick as 15 minutes.
 If you are looking for a quick loan the best thing to do is ensure you are prepared.
 The biggest hold ups happen when the lender has to carry out additional checks due to the applicant providing incorrect or incomplete details.